 Please find below a list of links with appropriate year groups that make use of the software.

-In Year 8 students learn about text based programming using Small Basic, website development, how a computer stores data using binary digits, and learn about object oriented programming using Greenfoot.
+In Year 8 students learn about text based programming using Small Basic, website development, how a computer stores data using binary digits, and complete an independent programming project.

 In computing we encourage the use of our common writing frames for aspects of work that require lengthy written work such as evaluation of a project or product.
 Our classrooms walls have displays and posters that contain keyword and phrases, including technical vocabulary, which students are encouraged to use in their written work.